-A new video of the interrogation of Roman Pratasevich, the founder of the opposition Telegram channel Nexta, was presented to the public in Belarus.
-Footage of Protasevich's testimony was published by the Belarusian ONT TV channel in Telegram.
+A new video of the interrogation of Raman Pratasevich, the founder of the opposition Telegram channel Nexta, was presented to the public in Belarus.
+Footage of Pratasevich's testimony was published by the Belarusian ONT TV channel in Telegram.

 "I am sure I was just set up.
 Because I did not say it anywhere, and as soon as I said it, I ended up in Minsk.
 That is right away," Pratasevich said in a 13-second video.

 What exactly is in the statement is not reported.
 The full version of the investigation, which will include footage of the journalist's interrogation, is promised to be aired on the evening of June 2.

 On May 23, the founder of the largest opposition telegram channel of Belarus NEXTA, journalist Raman Pratasevich, was detained in Minsk.
 The plane with Raman Pratasevich on board flew from Athens to Vilnius.
 Suddenly, the plane gave a distress signal, changed course, and made an emergency landing at the Minsk National Airport.
 The emergency landing was caused by a mining signal.